Cipriangr/ShopX/README.md

 I used:

-HTML, JS, a combination of CSS and SASS (by working on this project I found about SASS), little bit of Jquery and gulp.
+HTML, JS, a combination of CSS and SASS (by working on this project I found about SASS), little bit of Jquery, gulp and Bootstrap.